2019 - current

 ARTISTS: Elizabeth Atterbury, Tad Beck, Sage Lewis, Amanda Marchand

 Premiere of Tory Fair's recent video, photography, and sculpture inspired by the work of pioneering feminist Mary Miss that frame new perspectives in collaboration and landscape.
 Organized in collaboration with Nikki Rayburn for the Institute of Contemporary Art at MECA.

 ACOUSTIC RESONANCE, 2020

 Sound travels through the air and our public spaces, and resonates in our bodies.
 It carries across neighborhoods and through fences - even at a distance it communicates our longings for each other and our desires for change.
-ACOUSTIC RESONANCE, an exhibition of sound art, foregrounds the power of sound to connect and transform us. (image courtesy the ICA at MECA, Joel Tsui)
+ACOUSTIC RESONANCE, an exhibition of sound art, foregrounds the power of sound to connect and transform us.
+Institute of Contemporary Art at MECA. (image courtesy the ICA at MECA, Joel Tsui)